Edited By : Amy Edel

 Exactech Lawsuit Settlements

-Some lawyers estimate a potential Exactech lawsuit settlement to be between $100,000 to $300,000.
-This is a projection based on knee replacement settlements from past lawsuits.
+Some lawyers estimate a potential Exactech lawsuit settlement to be between $100,000 and $300,000.
+This projection is based on knee replacement settlements from past lawsuits.
 A claimant could receive a smaller or larger settlement depending on the injuries claimed.

-So far, there have been no court-approved Exactech lawsuit settlements.
+So far, there have been no court-approved settlements for Exactech lawsuits.
 Typically, bellwether trials determine potential settlement amounts.
 The first bellwether trial is scheduled for June 2025.

 Why Are People Filing Exactech Replacement Lawsuits?

-People are filing Exactech lawsuits to get compensation for damages incurred because of potentially defective Exactech hip, knee and ankle implants.
-They claim Exactech knew these products were faulty but the company still sold them, making it guilty of negligence, among other claims.
+People are filing Exactech lawsuits to get compensation for damages incurred because of potentially defective Exactech hip, knee or ankle implants.
+They claim Exactech knew these products were faulty, but the company still sold them, making it guilty of negligence, among other claims.

 Counts against Exactech include: